AdobeDocs/analytics.en/help/technotes/rdc/regional-data-collection.md

 *China RDC requires the China Add-On package.
 See the 'Important' note above.

+>[!NOTE]
+>
-Note: Experience Edge Global provides the best performance for your end users.
-If you desire to use an alternate RDC type, please contact Adobe Customer Care for assistance.
+>Experience Edge Global provides the best performance for your end users.
+If you want to use an alternate RDC type, please contact Adobe Customer Care for assistance.

 ## Benefits of RDC